 This was the question posed to attendees of the Industry Currency day where over 110 VET teachers were asked to share and debate their views using GroupMap as their audience response system.
 This professional development session was focused on ways to improve critical thinking skills – a key learning outcome for 21st century learning in any curriculum.

 Each person was asked to pick a side initially.
-Then, in small groups add their arguments to be shared as part of a collaborative learning exercise.
-Here’s some of the ideas they came up with.
-Could you think of any others?
+Working in small groups, they then added arguments to be shared more widely as part of the collaborative learning exercise.
+Here are some of the ideas they came up with.

 With the opposing views captured, this became the perfect fodder for a healthy debate.
 But we wanted to take it one step further to work out which arguments were the strongest.

 Use of voting techniques to identify logical fallacies